lolo57130/power_nmap/scripts/README_SCRIPTS_DIRECTORY.txt

 This is a summary of different commands' utility :

+SHELL SCRIPTS (using Bash, AWK, ...)

 # pnm-ports-hits :
-	counts the number of hosts for each open port it generates a text-file (in tabulation separated values format) with a HTML page for a graphical visualization in specified folder input : nmap XML file or nmap XML output from pipe
+	counts the number of hosts for each openned port it generates a text-file (in TSV : tabulation separated values format) with a HTML page for a graphical visualization in specified folder input : nmap XML file or nmap XML output from pipe

+# pnm-vendor-hits :
+	generates a set of file (HTML page + TSV file) to visualize vendors of network interfaces which are presents in the network input : output from the pnm-extract-mac.py script with the --group-by-vendor argument enabled

+# pnm-ports-map :
+	generates a set of file (HTML page + TSV file) to visualize all openned ports for each active host input : output from the pnm-summarize.py script

+PYTHON SCRIPTS

 # pnm-extract-cpe.py :
 	extract the CPE (Common Plateform Enumeration) names in order to use them with CVE-SEARCH : python3 ./search.py -p <a_cpe_name>